Former St. Michael Parish pastor told police he was 'blacked out' at time of deadly Orland Park hit-and-run, prosecutors say

 "We are shocked to learn of the recent charges placed against our former Pastor, Fr.
 Paul Burak, in the hit-and-run incident involving the death of Ms. Leja and injury of Mrs. Kosteck," St. Michael Parish said in a statement.
 "Our thoughts and prayers continue to be with their families at this time."

-The parish went on to thank the archdiocese, local schools and community as a whole for their support and said counselors would be at school Monday.
+The parish thanked the archdiocese, local schools and the community for their support and said counselors would be at school Monday.

-When asked about his police department's finding that the parish's retired pastor is allegedly responsible for this hit-and-run, McCarthy became emotional.
-He said he did not feel good about the discovery.

 Contact Orland Park Police at 708-349-4111 or crimetips@orlandpark.org with any information on the incident.